 The BCER tracks progress towards completion of planned activities in the ACP through preparation and review of quarterly and annual reports.
 These reports are reviewed by business unit leaders and all members of an internal Compliance Management Steering Committee.

-After the completion of an ACP cycle, the BCER reviews and analyses audit and inspection results to identify trends or findings that may inform changes to criteria used in planning future ACP activities.
+After completing an ACP cycle, the BCER reviews and analyzes compliance verification results to identify trends or findings that may inform changes to the criteria used in planning future ACP activities.